lccostajr/edx-documentation/en_us/students/source/SFD_enrolling.rst

 MicroMasters programs are a series of graduate level courses that you take for credit in a specific career field.
-After you earn a MicroMasters certificate, you can apply to a university that offers credit for the MicroMasters courses.
+After you earn a MicroMasters certificate, you can apply to a university that offers credit for those MicroMasters courses.
 If you are accepted, you can then apply your MicroMasters credit toward a master’s degree at that university.